Opsgenie

 Discovery

-If your Opsgenie tags don’t cleanly match the Cortex entity tag, or you use different identifying tags, you can override this in the Cortex entity descriptor.
+If your Opsgenie tags don’t cleanly match the Cortex tag, or you use different identifying tags, you can override this in the Cortex entity descriptor.

 Entity descriptor